• Skip to primary navigation

 Instructions

-• In a large bowl, combine all dry ingredients: flour, sugar, baking powder, baking soda, and salt.
+• In a large bowl, add dry ingredients: flour, sugar, baking powder, baking soda, and salt.
 Whisk to remove clumps.

 • Add egg, buttermilk, and vanilla to the dry ingredients.
 Stir until JUST combined (overmixing can cause your pancakes to turn out tough).
 There will be a few lumps in the batter - this is normal.
 Let the finished batter sit for 5 minutes.